Ticket to Ride (board game): 1) Ticket to Ride (Original)

 The original version was based on a 1910 map of the United States and southern Canada.
-It was released in late February 2004 in Europe and in late March 2004 in Korea and North America, at a suggested retail price of $39.95 (USD).
+It was released in late February 2004 in Europe and in late March 2004 in Korea and North America.

 The train and mission cards were in a smaller size compared to subsequent versions in the Ticket to Ride franchise.
 This game currently has a complexity rating of 1.83 out of 5 on BoardGameGeek.
 The recommendation is that it is played with 2–5 players, who are aged 8 or older, for a game lasting between 30 and 60 minutes.

 Reception – Reviews from the critics were overwhelmingly positive.
 Mike Fitzgerald called Ticket to Ride "a game that I never tire of, one that lends itself well to the many expansions that Days of Wonder have released.
 The design principles it uses are all simple and have been done before, but they have never been put together in a game as compelling as Ticket to Ride."
 Board Gaming, when giving the game a 7.8 out of 10, wrote "A game almost everyone loves to play.
 It's easy to learn and quick to play, which makes it ideal for introducing you, your friends and your family to board games."
-This original version has an average rating of 7.39, and an adjusted "Geek Rating" of 7.275, on BoardGameGeek, based on the responses from 89,720 voting members.
+As of 14 December 2025 this original version has an average rating of 7.39, and an adjusted "Geek Rating" of 7.263, on BoardGameGeek, based on the responses from 96,416 voting members.

 The original version won the following awards: